XORaur0n/Notes/Notes/Programming & Scripting/Assembly/x86_64/Basics/Shellcode.md

 **Removing Variables:**

-Since shellcode is supposed to be directly executable once loaded into memory (without loading data from other segments like `)
+Since shellcode is supposed to be directly executable once loaded into memory (without loading data from other segments like `.data or .bss`.
+This is because it is normally blocked by `Data Execution Prevention (DEP)`

+The `.text` segments are not writable, as in we cannot write any variables to it.
+The `.data` segments are not executable, as in we cannot write executable code to it.

+So, in order to run shellcode it must be written into the `.text` segment